microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

         "LuisAppId": "",

 2) **BOT Settings**

-Register your bot with Azure Bot Service and obtain the Microsoft App ID and a Client secret like mentioned below
+    Register your bot with Azure Bot Service and obtain the Microsoft App ID and a Client secret like mentioned below<br />

     a.
-Create registration resource following [this documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0#create-a-registration-resource)
+Create registration resource following [this documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0#create-a-registration-resource)<br />
     b.
-Go to the resource which is just created and select settings from left pane and copy the generated Microsoft App Id
+Go to the resource which is just created and select settings from left pane and copy the generated Microsoft App Id<br />
     c.
-Generate Client secret like mentioned [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0#get-registration-password) and copy it separately
+Generate Client secret like mentioned [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0#get-registration-password) and copy it separately<br />
     d.
 Now update both the Microsoft App ID and secret in appsettings.json

     ```
     // Bot settings
     "MicrosoftAppId": "<Microsoft App Id as generated in step 2b>",